openSUSE/osem/INSTALL.md

 </a>

 ## Configure
 There are a couple of environment variables you can set to configure OSEM.
+Check out the *dotenv.example* file.

 | Variable 			| Content 			| Purpose 				|
 |----------			|---------			|---------	       			|